-Alice Tolin is a native of Elkin, North Carolina.
+Alice Morrison Tolin is a native of Elkin, North Carolina.
 She graduated from Furman University in 2001 with degrees in English and Political Science.
 She then went on to graduate from Wake Forest University School of Law in 2004 and began working for Daughtry, Woodard, Lawrence & Starling in Sampson County, North Carolina.
-While there, she served as the Guardian ad Litem Attorney Advocate in both Sampson and Duplin Counties.
+While there, she served as the Guardian ad Litem Attorney Advocate representing abused and neglected children in court in both Sampson and Duplin Counties.

-In 2008, she partnered with her husband to start a general practice firm, Tolin & Tolin, PLLC, in Winston-Salem, North Carolina, where she focused primarily on family law.
-She served as the Guardian ad Litem Attorney Advocate for Wilkes County until 2010.
+In 2008, she partnered with another Wake Forest Law graduate to start a general practice firm, Tolin & Morrison, PLLC, in Winston-Salem, North Carolina, where she focused primarily on family law.
+She continued her representation of abused and neglected children in court by serving as the Guardian ad Litem Attorney Advocate for Wilkes County until 2010.

-Alice and her husband, Jay Tolin, reside in Roxboro, North Carolina, with their three children.
+Alice resides in Chapel Hill, North Carolina, with her three children.